Unraveling the orbital physics in a canonical orbital system KCuF$_3$

-Fig.\ref{Fig1} (a) shows the Cu \textit{L}$_3$-edge X-ray absorption spectra (XAS) of KCuF$_3$ excited by two linear polarizations.
-The main peak at 932.5 eV corresponds to the $2p^53d^{10}$ final state and the shoulder peak at about 935 eV stems from the $2p^53d^{10}\underline{L}$ state ($\underline{L}$ represents a hole at ligand-$F$ site) \cite{Nadai2001}.
+\textit{Results and discussion.}---Figure \ref{Fig1} (a) shows the Cu \textit{L}$_3$-edge x-ray absorption spectra (XAS) of \KCF excited by two linear polarizations.
+The main peak at 932.5eV corresponds to the $2p^53d^{10}$ final state, and the shoulder peak at about 935 eV stems from the $2p^53d^{10}\underline{L}$ state ($\underline{L}$ represents a hole at ligand-$F$ site) \cite{Nadai2001}.
 The comparable Cu \textit{L}$_3$-edge XAS intensity demonstrates the 3D character of the orbital ground state.
-A representative RIXS spectrum excited by $\pi$ polarized X-rays is shown in Fig.\ref{Fig1} (c) which comprises two regions: a high-energy $dd$ excitation which splits to four peaks, and a low-energy excitation region.
+A representative RIXS spectrum excited by $\pi$ polarized x-rays is shown in Fig. \ref{Fig1} (c), which comprises two regions: a high-energy $dd$ excitation that splits to four peaks, and a low-energy excitation region.

-We firstly address the high-energy excitations.
-The energy range of $dd$ excitations of KCuF$_3$ is consistent to many copper-oxides superconductors \cite{Sala2011}.
-The local $D_{2h}$ symmetry at Cu sites due to the JT distortion fully breaks the degeneracy of Cu$^{2+}$ 3$d$ orbitals.
-We show the $3d$ orbitals splitting in the inset of Fig.\ref{Fig1}(c) where the ground state holds a $d_{x^2-z^2}$ hole orbital given the definition of $xyz$ axes with respect to the crystal orientation \cite{SM}.
+We first address the high-energy excitations.
+The $dd$ orbital excitations in \KCF, though having a comparable energy scale with respect to that of two-dimensional cuprates \cite{Sala2011}, possess different energy splitting owing to the low D$_{2h}$ crystal-field symmetry.
+We show the $3d$ orbitals splitting in the inset of Fig. \ref{Fig1}(c), where the ground state holds a $d_{x^2-z^2}$ hole orbital given the definition of the $xyz$ axes with respect to the crystal orientation \cite{SM}.
 The rotation of local distortion along each of three axes then induces the $d_{y^2-z^2}$ hole orbital at the next site, thus introducing a 3D long-range OO \cite{Hidaka1998}.
-As demonstrated in Fig.\ref{Fig1}(c), orbital excitations are resolved to four peaks labeled with orbital character as sketched in the inset of Fig.\ref{Fig1}(c).
-We fitted orbital excitations with a model comprising four Lorentzian functions convoluted by Gaussian energy resolution.
+As demonstrated in Fig. \ref{Fig1}(c), orbital excitations are resolved to four peaks labeled with orbital characters as sketched in the inset of Fig. \ref{Fig1}(c).
+We fitted the orbital excitations with a model comprising four Lorentzian functions convoluted by Gaussian energy resolution.
 Together we plot the fitted $dd$ peaks.
-The fitted energy positions are found to be comparable to optical and the Cu $K$--edge RIXS studies (see Table I in Ref. \cite{SM}) \cite{Deisenhofer2008, Ishii2011}.
+The fitted energy positions are found to be comparable to optical and the Cu $K$-edge RIXS studies (see Table I in Ref. \cite{SM}) \cite{Deisenhofer2008, Ishii2011}.